Fudan-iGEM/2025-wiki/pages/model.md

 ## Assumptions

-1. **Single Pulse**: Each cell expresses the fluorescent protein once near the end of the cell cycle and stops expression after the pulse.
+1. **Single Pulse**: Each cell expresses the fluorescent protein once during the late M phase of the cell cycle and stops expression after the pulse.
 2. **Protein Transfer Mechanism**: The immature C-state protein generated in the mother cell enters the daughter cell and matures within the daughter cell.
 3. **Irreversible Maturation Chain**: The maturation process from C (immature protein) to B (blue state), I (intermediate state), and R (red state) is irreversible.
 4. **Red-state Degradation**: Red-state protein has a degradation rate controlled by its half-life, $t_{12}^{(R)}$.